brainboxdotcc/DPP/docpages/02_building_a_bot.md

 Once you've created your bot in the discord developer portal, you may wonder:
 > Where is my bot now, I can't see him on my server?!

 That's because you've created a bot application, but it's not on any server right now.

-So to invite the bot to your server, you must create an invitation URL.
+So, to invite the bot to your server, you must create an invitation URL.

 1. go again into the [Applications page](https://discord.com/developers/applications) and click on your bot.
 2. Go to the "OAuth2" tab and click on the subpage "URL Generator".
 \image html create_application_navigate_to_url_generator.png
 3. Select the `bot` scope.
 If your bot uses slash commands, also select `applications.commands`.
 You can read more about scopes and which you need for your application [here](https://discord.com/developers/docs/topics/oauth2#shared-resources-oauth2-scopes).
 4. Choose the permissions required for your bot to function in the "Bot Permissions" section.

-\note For bots with elevated permissions, Discord enforces two-factor authentication on the bot owner's account when added to servers that have server-wide 2FA enabled.

 5. Copy and paste the resulting URL in your browser.
 Choose a server to invite the bot to, and click "Authorize".

+\note For bots with elevated permissions, Discord enforces two-factor authentication on the bot owner's account when added to servers that have server-wide 2FA enabled.

 ## Troubleshooting